 Galvanizing our neighborhood through comprehensive instruction in using programs and tools for community improvement, through a neighborly approach to community activism, is one of WGNO's central objectives.
 WGNO, works to help instruct residents and businesses about communicating with city departments such as Housing, Zoning, Planning, Streets and Sanitation, and the Judicial System.
 They also work as a neighborhood improvement sounding board by asking residents their opinions about issues and developments which have impact on the area, including how to grow the neighborhood positively and avoid what residents perceive as negative growth.

-Neighborhood/Business Watch Groups are formed, and Watch Captains are designated, with instruction on how to keep neighbors informed about criminal activity, and tools to combat that activity and avoid being victimized.
+Neighborhood/Business Watch Groups are formed, and Block Captains are designated, with instruction on how to keep neighbors informed about criminal activity, and tools to combat that activity and avoid being victimized.
 They partner with Grand Rapids Police Department to offer proactive crime-prevention techniques.
 Community Officers from the GRPD, work with WGNO to inform residents and businesses how to avert and avoid criminal activity.

 Crime Prevention Through Environmental Design

 CPTED is a multi-disciplinary approach to deterring criminal behavior through environmental design.
 CPTED focuses on enhancement of lighting, design of buildings and open spaces, to discourage criminals.
 Free CPTED surveys can be arranged through WGNO.

 Annually, WGNO oversees a city-funded program whereby neighborhood residents can bring a wide array of disposables to a line-up of dumpsters, at Richmond Park, and dispose of them.
 Almost anything can be discarded as long as it is non-toxic, excluding car batteries, gas-powered items, paint cans and tires.
 Almost 90 tons of disposables were collected at the Dumpster Day, in June 2011.